AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/enable-frontend-pipeline/update-project.md

 # Update full-stack AEM project to use front-end pipeline {#update-project-enable-frontend-pipeline}

 In this chapter, we make config changes to the __WKND Sites project__ to use the front-end pipeline to deploy JavaScript and CSS, rather than requiring a complete full-stack pipeline execution.
-This allows decouples the development and deployment lifecycle of front-end and back-end artifacts, allowing for a more rapid, iterative development process overall.
+This decouples the development and deployment lifecycle of front-end and back-end artifacts, allowing for a more rapid, iterative development process overall.

 ## Objectives {#objectives}